March 2nd, 2017

 February 3rd, 2017

 Rep. Eshoo believes our political process is too often distorted by the influence of money in politics and the distrust it breeds.
-Since she was first elected to Congress, Rep. Eshoo has worked to pass legislation to restore trust in our nation’s voting process.
+Since she was first elected to Congress, Rep. Eshoo has worked to pass legislation to restore trust in our nation’s elections and protect the right of all citizens to access the polls.

 The Supreme Court’s Citizens United Decision